 - Send welcome email – Send an enthusiastic welcome email as quickly as possible after a new representative has signed up.

 - Mail a welcome letter – Be sure to include all of your contact info and some helpful tips in your letter.

 - Make a welcome phone call – Whenever possible, call the same day or the very next morning to welcome your new team member.
 Introduce yourself, find out a bit about what brought your new team member to Avon and what their personal goals are, offer to answer any current questions and let them know that you are available to support them when their kit arrives and as they get started with their new business.

 Welcome 2nd-5th Generation Team Members – After allowing a day or two for the immediate upline mentor to welcome their new team member, send an email to introduce yourself to new team members in your 2nd – 5th generations.
 Offer support, invite them to join your team Facebook group, and let them know that you work together with their immediate upline to help support all members of the team.
-TIP: Create a reusable email template in VIBE for welcoming 2nd-5th generation team members.
+TIP: Create a reusable email template for welcoming 2nd-5th generation team members.

 Engage on Facebook – Engage with your team in a team Facebook group.
 When your team is very small, you may wish to just be sure your team members are in your upline’s group(s) and make yourself a visible, active participant there.
 Once you have a handful of team members, you may wish to set up your own Facebook group too.
 Facebook groups are a great way to be engaged and social with your team members.
 Post in your group often with tips, motivation, information, and strategies.
 Try to generate engagement in your group by asking questions.
 Respond to anyone who asks questions in your group.
 TIP: Use Avon Social to schedule a variety of posts for the week, to ensure regular, daily engagement.